Frenjo/HypatiaStation/README.md

 The code for HypatiaStation is licensed under the [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl.html), which can be found in [/LICENSE](/LICENSE).
 Relevant information can also be found in [/COPYING](/COPYING).

+This codebase uses a heavily modified version of the [GoonStation ProcessScheduler](https://github.com/goonstation/ProcessScheduler) which is available under the [Creative Commons 4.0 BY-NC License](https://creativecommons.org/licenses/by-nc/4.0/) and the [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl.html).
+For the purposes of this repository, it is licensed under AGPLv3 which can be found in [/LICENSE](/LICENSE).

 Commits authored prior to 01/01/2022 (DD-MM-YYYY) at 00:00 GMT are licensed under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.html), which can be found in full in [/docs/LICENSE-GPL3.txt](/docs/LICENSE-GPL3.txt).
 Other relevant information is contained in [/docs/COPYING-GPL3](/docs/COPYING-GPL3).
+This does not apply to commits authored prior to this date (or individual subfolders) which contain their own licensing information.

 Commits authored after 01/01/2022 (DD-MM-YYYY) at 00:00 GMT are assumed to be licensed under AGPLv3, unless otherwise specified.

 If you wish to develop and host this codebase in a closed source manner you may use all commits prior to 01/01/2022 (DD-MM-YYYY) at 00:00 GMT, which are licensed under GPLv3.
 The major change here is that if you host a server using any code licensed under AGPLv3 you are required to provide full source code to your server's users as well, including additions and modifications you have made.

-All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.
+All assets including icons and sound are under the [Creative Commons 3.0 BY-SA License](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.

 ---